 Before long, a village glimmered on the horizon, and we found our way back to civilization, the highway, and cellular service.
 It was a moment I wouldn’t forget as I breathed in relief and hit the gas in the direction of the ancient seaside city of Kotor, where our cozy flat awaited.
 We were tired, cruising along in silence for a little while until my lovely companion said something that melted my heart.

 “For a moment, I just had a vision, that we were driving back to our flat, our home, in some country we both lived in together,” she said.

-I glanced over at her dainty frame, her blonde hair reflecting in the window, placed my hand on her shoulder and sighed.
+I glanced over at her dainty frame as i was reading this, her blonde hair reflecting in the window, placed my hand on her shoulder and sighed.
 What a beautiful vision and the way she spoke it with such childlike innocence pierced the silence of the nighttime car ride and pricked at my heart.